 Like any good budget guru will tell you, when you get your paycheque, set aside a certain amount of money that you can deem your fun money.
 These dollars and bills can be spent guilt-free because you set aside the other part of your paycheck for school and other costs.
 Even if you aren’t getting paid much every bit helps and you can always adjust the amount you split accordingly to each incoming paycheck.

 Student life is stressful enough, so knowing that I can alleviate some of that stress by managing a key aspect of it helps me enjoy my academic career more!
 Thanks for having me guest post Jess!

+Did you save money during your student life?
 What are some of your top tips and tricks you’ve picked up from your academic journeys?